I sailed for two weeks on the Royal Clipper to the Windward and the Grenadine Islands.

 Before I got onboard, the inability to make excursion plans ahead of time bothered me.

 Then once I was there I realized, with this kind of cruise, it really wasn’t necessary.
 Many of the stops you have a choice of taking a tender to the marina or to a beach.
 The ship has snorkeling equipment I borrowed and kept with me, and there was often great snorkeling just off the beaches.

 I did take two ship sponsored excursions each week, and they were well done.
 Swimming with the rays in Antigua was fun.
 A benefit of the small ship is that it was a small group that went on the excursion — no feeling of being crowded, and we all have plenty of time with the rays.

 I particularly liked the Shadowfax sailing excursion in Grenada which included snorkeling and a grilled lobster lunch on the beach.
 Ever seen the hugely over-crowded catamaran trips go out of port? — and they look just awful, don’t they.
-I have to compliment the excursion planner with Star Clippers — the group from the Royal Clipper was well-sized.
+I have to compliment the excursion planner with Star Clippers — the group from our ship was well-sized.
 We all had good space on the cat, and it was a highly enjoyable day.